Students learn augmented reality coding concepts such as motion sensing, color calibration and gesture detection to build interactive experiences.

 2. Play each concept (Get Color, Find Color, Found X and Y) and read the captions to the class.

-Activities (30 minutes)Facilitate as campers complete all Tracking Motion modules on their own:
+Activities (30 minutes)Facilitate as students complete all Tracking Motion modules on their own:

 1. Introduction (Video)